Various location in the Town Belt,

 - Departs from:

 - Get in touch for Free Transport - bookings essential.
-Alternatively, meet us on-site at the Alexandra Park Football Field entrance gate on Alexandra Road.
+Alternatively, meet us on-site, various locations in the town belt.

 - Departure time:

 What to wear/bring: Sturdy boots are essential, please bring eye protection/glasses, long sleeves, and long trousers.
 Ensure you pack warm clothes such as a jacket, beanie, jumper and a rain jacket to protect you against wind and rain.
 Bring a full water bottle and snacks!

 What we provide: fully trained team leader/s, gloves, tools and training.

 Free transport to and from Wellington City centre is available (contact us to arrange a seat with your booking).

 REGISTRATIONS ESSENTIAL AS PLACES ARE LIMITED.

 Email email@example.com if you have trouble signing up and we can book for you.